 Bramham has recorded two albums to date, Twelve Moons (2016) and Songs From A Midnight Room (2018).
 Both albums were released to four star reviews, with Twelve Moons named alongside David Bowie and Vijay Iyer as one of the top ten releases of 2016 on All About Jazz by British jazz critic Phil Barnes.
 Her music has been featured on ABC Radio National, ABC Jazz, PBS, 3RRR and various international community radio stations.

 In January 2017 Erica embarked on The Song-Chain Project, an ambitious creative mission to compose, record and share a new piece of music every day for 365 days.
-The project was a chance to explore the depths of creativity and the challenges that can hinder it, and provided a unique insight into the creative process at work.
 The project produced an impressive 180 songs, soundscapes, free improvisations, musical poems, nonsense, noise and other pieces of musical art, which, combined with the accompanying writing and video performances, stand as a complex and fascinating journal of a year in the life of an artist.
-Erica released a collection of music written as part of the project on her second album, Songs From A Midnight Room.

 In addition to her performance career, Erica is Director of Bright Young Music, a boutique wedding and corporate entertainment agency based in Melbourne.
-She is also a passionate teacher and maintains a healthy teaching practice, tutoring students privately in voice, guitar, ukulele, music theory and songwriting.
+She is also a passionate teacher, tutoring students privately in voice, guitar, ukulele, music theory and songwriting.